rokath/trice/docs/TriceUserGuide.md

 ###  2.4. <a name='Portit'></a>Port it

-Compair folder `./test/MDK-ARM_STM32F030R8_generated` with `./test/MDK-ARM_STM32F030R8` to see in a quick way any needed adaptions for your target project to port trice to it.
+Compare folder `./test/MDK-ARM_STM32F030R8_generated` with `./test/MDK-ARM_STM32F030R8` to see in a quick way any needed adaptions for your target project to port trice to it.

 Main steps are:

 * Add `./src/trice.c` to your project.
-It includes the files in ./src/box automatically.
+It includes the files in `./src/box` automatically.
-* Add `./src/` to your library include path.
+* Add `./src/` to your compiler library include path.
 * Copy file `./test/MDK-ARM_STM32F030R8/Core/Inc/triceConfig.h` to your embedded project and adapt it to your needs.
   * Other `triceConfig.h` files are usable as well, but the above is usually the most actual one.
 * Copy file `./test/MDK-ARM_STM32F030R8/Core/Inc/SEGGER_RTT_Conf.h` to your embedded project and adapt it to your needs, when using RTT.
+  * You can exchange `SEGGER_RTT_Conf.h` and `.src/box/SEGGER_RTT.*` with more actual ones from the [SEGGER J-Link Support Site](https://www.segger.com/downloads/jlink/).
-* Add 2 functions to your project:
+* Add the 2 hardware specific functions to your project:

     ```c
     ///////////////////////////////////////////////////////////////////////////////